 #condition - Hip

-- The investigation of choice is an ultrasound scan
+- The investigation of choice is either an ultrasound scan or an MRI scan.

 The greater trochanter is the prominent piece of bone situated at the upper outer aspect of the femur, as is palpable in most people just to the outer side of where a trouser pocket starts.
 It is the area of bone where a large mass of muscles (the hip abductors) attach to the femur.